roselandroche/Pintereach-Frontend/README.md

 # Features

-What features are required for your minimum viable product?
+What features were required for the minimum viable product?

 - User registration/login flow
 - User can save articles to read later
-- Use can assign articles to a category
+- User can assign articles to a category
 - User can view saved articles in cards
 - User can delete saved articles

-What features may you wish to put in a future release?
+What features might be in a future release?

 - User can click the link to the study to read it.
 - User can rank the articles that are the most important to read first
-- Saving a link generates a preview of the website just like slack does.
+- Saving a link generates a preview of the website.
 - Download the article for a specific device.

 # Design - Planning

-What design system will you use?
+What design system will be used?
 - Wireframe and a template for the UI team using HTML and CSS.
 - CSS, SASS, bootstrap, reactstrap for React.

-What will your user flow be?
+What will the user flow be?
 - Enter the site and see pics/tiles of articles that are saved.
 - Login, save an article (update and edit) and delete functionality for articles selected.